-Professor of American Studies and Senior Associate Dean for Academic Affairs
+Professor of American Studies and Senior Vice Provost for Academic Affairs

 Terry Murphy's work focuses on the relationship between gender and culture in the late eighteenth and early nineteenth centuries.
 She is particularly interested in how women manipulated gender conventions in roles of social activism and how ideas about gender evolved and were contested during this time period.
 Her broad fields of interest for both teaching and research are US Cultural History in the pre-twentieth century and US Women’s History.